 Unless indicated otherwise in the articles of association, directors are appointed by the general meeting of shareholders and serve until the end of the next one.
 The initial directors are appointed by the founders of the company and will cease to hold office at the end of the first annual meeting unless the articles of association provide otherwise.

 As indicated in the table above, public companies must have at least two outside directors, and private companies must have at least one director.

 Outside directors in public companies are usually appointed for a term of 3 years and may be reappointed for two additional terms of 3 years each thereafter.

 Termination of office shall occur in certain circumstance according to the Act, including where the director has been convicted by final judgment of an offence; becomes bankrupt; or breaches one of their duties to the company.

-The general managers of a company are responsible for managing the day-to-day business and can exercise all managerial and executive powers unless otherwise granted to another organ by the Act or articles of association, and shall be subject to supervision by the board of directors.
+The general managers of a company are responsible for managing the day-to-day business.
+They can exercise all managerial and executive powers unless otherwise granted to another organ by the Act or articles of association.
+They shall be subject to supervision by the board of directors.
 They have a duty to report to the board any extraordinary matter which is of significance to the company, and any other matters at the times and extent determined by the board.

 General managers as office holders also owe a duty of care and have a fiduciary duty to the company similar to directors.

-For private companies, there may be one or more general managers, and where none are appointed the company shall be managed by the board of directors.
+For private companies, there may be one or more general managers.
+Where none are appointed the company shall be managed by the board of directors.

 Appointment and Removal